williamcanin/donations/README.md

 # Donations

-Here you can make donations of any amount to keep Snakypy active.
-The price of a coffee already helps us. :coffee: :smiley:
+Here you can make donations of any amount to keep [**Snakypy**](https://github.com/snakypy) active.
+The price of a coffee already helps us. :coffee:

 <div class="donation">
 <table border="1">